jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

 In advance of implementing a real-time optimized monitoring program integrated with daily forecast data, users may wish to test the concept out with a simulation of their system using real historical weather data.
-In such a case, historical data may be collected via `temporalsGet()` for all dates and locations of interest, and stored in the temporals table.
+Historical data may be collected via `temporalsGet()` for all dates and locations of interest, and stored in the **temporals** table.

 First, for the purposes of demonstration only, we carefully use `dbClearTables()` to clear the **prioritization** table and start over